Colony (The X-Files): Plot

 The episode opens in medias res with Fox Mulder in a field hospital in the Arctic.
 As Mulder is lowered into a tub of water, Dana Scully bursts in and tells the doctors that the cold is the only thing keeping him alive.
 Suddenly, Mulder's heart monitor flatlines.

-Two weeks earlier, in the Beaufort Sea, crewmen on a ship spot a light in the sky that soon crashes into the sea.
+Two weeks earlier, in the Beaufort Sea, crewmen on a ship spot a light in the sky that soon crashes into the water.
 A body is retrieved from the crash, revealed to be an Alien Bounty Hunter.
 Two days later, the Bounty Hunter arrives at an abortion clinic in Scranton, Pennsylvania, and kills a doctor by stabbing him in the back of the neck with a stiletto weapon, then sets the building on fire and escapes.
 Mulder receives emails containing the doctor's obituary along with two other identical doctors.
-After interviewing a pro-life priest who had threatened one of the doctors, they are able to use a newspaper advertisement looking for one of the men to track another one, Aaron Baker, to Syracuse, New York.
+After interviewing a pro-life priest who had threatened one of the doctors, they go to the fictional Binghamton Globe and Mail office and use a newspaper advertisement looking for one of the men to track another one, Aaron Baker, to Syracuse, New York.

 Mulder has a fellow FBI agent, Barrett Weiss, visit Baker's residence.
 Weiss and Baker are both killed by the Bounty Hunter, who impersonates Weiss and tells Mulder and Scully that no one is home.
-After Walter Skinner hears of Weiss' death and closes the case, the agents meet CIA official Ambrose Chapel, who tells them that the doctors are clones from a Soviet genetics program and are being systematically killed by the Russian and U.S. governments.
-Mulder, Scully, and Chapel head to pick up another doctor named James Dickens, but Dickens flees at the sight of Chapel, who is really the disguised Bounty Hunter.
+After Walter Skinner hears of Weiss' death and closes the case, the agents meet CIA official Ambrose Chapel, who tells them that the doctors are clones from a Soviet genetics program and are being systematically killed by both the Russian and U.S. governments.
+Mulder, Scully and Chapel head to pick up another doctor named James Dickens, but Dickens flees at the sight of Chapel, who is really the disguised Bounty Hunter.
 Dickens is killed by the Bounty Hunter in the subsequent pursuit, unknowingly aided by Mulder and Scully.